THINGS TO REMEMBER AFTER AN ARREST

 Remember: Your Miranda Rights

 Being arrested can cause a lot of emotional stress.
 Whatever you may be feeling or thinking, there is one thing that is extremely vital.
-After you've been arrested, don't say a word about anything regarding your case to anyone, unless it is your Houston criminal defense attorney.
+After an arrest, don’t say a word about anything regarding your case to anyone, unless it is your Houston criminal defense attorney.

 When you were arrested, the officer making the arrest should have “read you your rights,” including telling you that “anything you say can and will be used against you in a court of law.”
 This means that, if you say anything without the counsel of your lawyer, your words could very well be used to your disadvantage you by your prosecutor at your hearing.
 Be sure to keep silent until you have a criminal defense attorney to advise you.